PrefectHQ/examples/infra/amazon-ecs-worker/README.md

 Assuming the file structure above, you can run `terraform init` followed by `terraform apply` to create the resources.
 Check out the [Inputs](#inputs) section below for more options.

+Once complete, you will see a new work pool available in Prefect.
+You can then use this work pool for your deployments.
+See the [deployments documentation](https://docs.prefect.io/v3/deploy/index) for more information.

 ## Reference

 The [terraform docs](https://terraform-docs.io/) below can be generated with the following command: